Kankoda/Web/pages/company.md

 Kankoda is an app and software agency in beautiful [Stockholm, Sweden]({{site.stockholm}}), that builds software for all major Apple platforms, using technologies like [Swift]({{site.swift}}), [SwiftUI]({{site.swiftui}}), and [Swift Package Manager]({{site.spm}}).

-Don't hesitate to [reach out](mailto:{{site.email}}) if want to build something, or need help with your apps or software from freelance experts.
+Don't hesitate to [reach out](mailto:{{site.email}}) if want to build something, or need help with your apps or software.
+Kankoda can help you create, build and scale.

 ## Apps